LOADING ...

 beaches, a new major offensive was begun. again,

-however, the excessive caution and leadership
+however, the excessive and indifferent leadership

 reinforcements.
 The forces, on the other hand, were